Coverfish/Nationbuilder/README.md

   - Multi-octave noise for terrain detail
   - Low-frequency “continent” noise for big landmasses
   - Radial falloff so edges tend to be ocean
-- **Moisture map** with blended noise layers so forests aren’t just one big blob
+- **Moisture map** with blended noise layers so forests aren’t just one big blob (still are just one big blob, (dark green) lol that happens if you let AI create your readme based on the code comments XD)
 - **Tectonic plates**:
   - Several plates with warped borders
   - Plate boundaries get uplift → mountain belts